crmpicco/aws-certifications/README.md

 * No SwapUsage metric
 * Scale out only (by adding read replicas)

-Swap File - the amount of disk storag space reserved on disk if your computer runs out of RAM.
+Swap File - the amount of disk storage space reserved on disk if your computer runs out of RAM.
 Swap Usage - the amount of the Swap file that is used

 Eviction - occurs when a new item is added and an old item mist be removed due to a lack of free space in the system

 Concurrent connections - set and alarm on this number

+## AWS Organizations

+### Central Management
+Allows you to manage multiple AWS accounts at once.
+You can create groups of accounts and then apply policies to those groups.

+### Control Access
+Create Service Control Policies (SCPs) that centrally control AWS service use across multiple AWS accounts.
+SCP will override IAM.

+### Automate AWS Account Creation

+### Consolidated Billing
+Allows you to set up a single payment method for all the AWS accounts in your organization